ymolists/website/src/routes/blog/ssh-key-upload.md

 ![SSH to a workspace via the workspace splash page](/images/docs/ssh-connect-splash-dark-theme.png)
 ![SSH to a workspace via the workspace splash page](/images/docs/ssh-connect-splash-light-theme.png)

+For more information, see the [configuring SSH](/docs/configure/ssh) documentation, and using Gitpod with [command-line](/docs/ides-and-editors/command-line) access.
+And for any feedback see the related [GitHub issue](https://github.com/gitpod-io/gitpod/issues/9932), or [raise a new one](https://github.com/gitpod-io/gitpod/issues/new/choose).

 ### What's next for SSH in Gitpod?